turbot/tailpipe-docs/docs/reference/develop/plugin-release-checklist.md

 <input type="checkbox"/> <b>Expiry</b>

-When credentials expire, and the API's SDK does not automatically refresh them, the plugin alerts the user and tells them how to refresh.
+When credentials expire and the API's SDK does not automatically refresh them, the plugin alerts the user and tells them how to refresh.

 <input type="checkbox"/> <b>Environment variables</b>